Human Access Project

 3) Facilitate stewardship of the Willamette River and Watershed.

-Human Access Project was conceived in November 2010, when founder Will Levenson began organizing an event called “The Big Float.”
-The Big Float (TBF) is a group inner tube float of the Willamette River in downtown Portland, Oregon.
-The idea behind TBF is that by getting a large number of people in the water in an easy visible way would be a powerful statement to demonstrate to Portlanders that the Willamette is safe to swim in and vicerally change peoples experience with the Willamette River.
+Human Access Project (HAP) was conceived in November 2010 when founder Will Levenson began organizing an event called “The Big Float.”
+The Big Float (TBF) is a group innertube float and after-party on the Willamette River in downtown Portland, Oregon.
+The idea behind TBF is to get a large number of people in the water in an enjoyable way and make a powerful statement showing Portlanders and our city government that the Willamette is safe for human recreation.
+In short, to transform our relationship with the Willamette River.